 President’s Day: history and things to do

 George Washington’s birthday is the official federal holiday celebrated on the third Monday in February.
 Many of us know it as President's Day, Presidents Day, or Presidents' Day.
 All are correct.
 Well, all of them are wrong.
-The official Federal name for the holiday is Washington's Birthday, which is actually … [Read more...] about President’s Day: history and things to do
+We use the same spelling as the Washington State DOR holiday schedule.
+The official Federal … [Read more...] about President’s Day: history and things to do

 Black history month around Puget Sound

 February is Black History Month, making it the perfect time to highlight African American culture and the black experience in Seattle.
-A calendar of local events celebrating black history is listed below.
-This is also the perfect occasion to learn more about the civil rights movement in Seattle.
-Civil rights movement … [Read more...] about Black history month around Puget Sound
+It is also the perfect occasion to learn more about the civil rights movement in Seattle.
+Civil rights movement in Seattle Seattle’s unique civil rights history challenges the way … [Read more...] about Black history month around Puget Sound

 All about Groundhog Day